AlexBall03/Hello-World/README.md

 # Hello World!
 ### My name is Alex, and I love Music, Programming and Electronics.
 My goal is to be a Firmware Engineer.
-First, I'm focusing on Software Development using C/C++, then I'll add in Electronics.
+But first, I'm focusing on Software Development using C/C++, then I'll add in Electronics.